Nefarious-Engineering/tbug/README.md

 2. Format or reflash CircuitPython (if needed).

-3. Copy your desired main.py script to the CIRCUITPY drive.
+3. Copy your desired `main.py` script to the CIRCUITPY drive.

-> For non-programmers, prebuilt scripts are available in the T-BUG GitHub Repository.
+> For non-programmers, prebuilt scripts are available in the T-BUG GitHub repository.

 </details>

 <details>
 <summary>5.
 My CIRCUITPY drive is not showing up.
 How do I get it back?</summary>
-This is likely because a boot.py script is present and is hiding the CIRCUITPY drive by design (for security).
+This is likely because a `boot.py` script is present and is hiding the CIRCUITPY drive by design (for security).
 To regain access:

 1. Enter **bootloader mode** (refer to [Development section](#development)).

 2. Reflash CircuitPython firmware.

-3. Skip copying the boot.py file until you've finalized your script.
+3. Skip copying the `boot.py` file until you've finalized your script.

 </details>